xkbeyer/liquid/README.md

 A boolean can take the symbol `true` or `false`.

 ## Array ##
-An array is a container which can hold elements of arbitary types.
+An array is a container which can hold elements of arbitrary types.
 ```
 var array = [1,2,3,4]
 ```